mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

-Synthesized speech (minimally text-to-speech versions of the text error messages), differential length/detail feedback, context-based-inference, and non-verbal graphical feedback are variations in feedback that will allow an astronaut to more easily able to understand why kim (or the rover) is not understanding or complying with the astronaut's request and what they can do to change this, as circumstances allow.
+Synthesized speech (minimally text-to-speech versions of the text error messages), differential length/detail feedback, context-based-inference, and non-verbal graphical feedback are variations in feedback that will allow an astronaut to more easily able to understand why the voice interface (or the rover) is not understanding or complying with the astronaut's request and what they can do to change this, as circumstances allow.

 Criticality
 ~~~~~~~~~~~